House committee approves Hudson's statues bill

 At least two prior attempts by Charlottesville-area legislators to change the law were thwarted in subcommittee hearings by a Republican majority.
 However, with a shift in the majority and support from Democratic Gov. Ralph Northam, the legislation has made it further than in years past.

-More than two dozen Charlottesville-area residents attended the committee meeting Friday morning, silently holding signs that read “Local Control.”
+More than two dozen Charlottesville-area residents attended the committee meeting Friday, silently holding signs that read “Local Control.”

-Ever since, Bellamy said he has received “consistent and regular” threats against not only his own life, but the lives of his wife and children as well.
+Ever since, Bellamy said he has received “consistent and regular” threats against not only his own life, but also on the lives of his wife and children, as well.

-Rita Davis, who spoke on behalf of Gov. Ralph Northam, had a similar message.
+Rita Davis, who spoke on behalf of Northam, had a similar message.

-Unlike at a State Senate committee meeting Monday, relatively few people spoke against the bill.
+Unlike at a state Senate committee meeting Monday, relatively few people spoke against the House bill Friday.

-Morehead’s speech was cut short after the committee’s chair, Del.
-Kay Kory, D-Falls Church, took issue with some of his claims that “any private citizen with a pick-up truck and a chain” could remove the monuments.
+Morehead’s speech was cut short after the committee’s chairwoman, Del.
+Kaye Kory, D-Falls Church, took issue with some of his claims that “any private citizen with a pickup truck and a chain” could remove the monuments.

 “Have you read the bill before us?” she asked him.
 “Perhaps the patron can speak to the intention.”

-Speaking on his own behalf, Frank Earnest, a member of the Virginia Sons of Confederate Veterans said he expected local control to be passed, though he didn’t agree with it.
+Speaking on his own behalf, Frank Earnest, a member of the Virginia Sons of Confederate Veterans, said he expects local control to be passed, though he doesn't agree with it.

-Earnest was involved with a recent lawsuit against the Charlottesville City Council and city over votes to remove two Confederate statutes, testifying on behalf of the plaintiffs.
-Recently, a Charlottesville Circuit Court judge order the city to pay plaintiff's approximately $365,000 in compensatory attorneys fees.
+Earnest was involved with a recent lawsuit against the Charlottesville City Council and the city over votes to remove the Lee statue, as well as a statue of fellow Confederate Gen. Thomas "Stonewall" Jackson, testifying on behalf of the plaintiffs.
+Recently, a Charlottesville circuit judge ordered the city to pay the plaintiffs approximately $365,000 in compensatory attorneys fees.

 “Stripping these war memorials from the public square will not improve race relations or the lives of anyone in the community,” he said.
 “Instead, doing so will simply break faith with military veterans everywhere and alienate many Virginians who understand our history and work constructively to promote justice in our communities.”

-Unlike the House bill’s Senatorial equivalent, all the proposed amendments to HB 1537 were cast aside on a voice vote.
+Unlike the House bill’s senatorial equivalent, all of the proposed amendments to HB 1537 were cast aside on a voice vote.

-One of those amendments sought to require the Department of Historic Resources to prepare a report on whom the monument represents, the circumstances around its erection and whether it is a historic landmark — something Charlottesville speakers and Hudson argue the city has already done.
+One of those amendments sought to require the Virginia Department of Historic Resources to prepare a report on whom the monument represents, the circumstances around its erection and whether it is a historic landmark — something Charlottesville speakers and Hudson argue the city already has done.

 “The city of Charlottesville has already gone through extensive discussion very much in line with all of the proposals heard from those with concerns with local control,” Hudson said.
 “I think that is a great affirmation that we can trust our communities to make these decisions with all of the appropriate considerations.”